-Alastair is a property development lawyer with over 20 years' experience and is Co-Head of Real Estate at Memery Crystal.
+Alastair is a property development lawyer with over 20 years' experience and is a partner at Hill Dickinson.
 He was a non-executive director of Notting Hill Genesis Trust.
 He is also a former Chairman of the Investment Committee of the City of London Corporation, its Property Investment Board and its Planning and Transportation Committee.
 He is a Trustee of Marshall's Charity.
 He has also been a board member of Soho Housing Association and was a member of the Area Board of CityWest Homes.
 He was a Councillor at Westminster City Council for 12 years, including his tenure as Chairman of the Planning & City Development Committee.